Predrag-Jandric/Pangea-Dino-Museum/README.md

 5. **Enter the Project Directory:**

    - Navigate into the cloned repository by typing: `cd /folder-name/`.
 Replace `/folder-name/` with the name of the cloned folder.
+Then `cd frontend`.

 6. **Install Dependencies:**